Major Groups > Boletes > Suillus

 • Growth under conifers

-• Slimy caps
+• Sticky to slimy caps

-• Glandular dots on the stem
+• Glandular dots on the stem, at least by maturity

 • A partial veil that leaves a ring or tissue hanging from the cap margin

-There are some very beautiful and impressive Suillus species--and, after fall rains, they can come up in stunning numbers.
-The genus Suillus is fascinating from a scientific perspective.
-Given the seemingly tentative way that Suillus is defined as a genus (usually more or less as I have done at the top of this page, with a checklist of characters that are not all demonstrated in all specimens), it is surprising how well the generic concept has held up over the years.
-The separate genus Fuscoboletinus, consisting mostly of Suillus-like mushrooms growing under larch or tamarack, did not fare as well, and was folded into Suillus (Bruns & Palmer, 1989; Kretzer et al., 1996).
+Given the seemingly tentative way that Suillus is defined as a genus (usually more or less as I have done here, with a checklist of characters that are not all demonstrated in all specimens), it is surprising how well the generic concept has held up over the years—once the separate genus "Fuscoboletinus," consisting mostly of Suillus-like mushrooms associated with larch or tamarack, was folded into Suillus.
+Contemporary, DNA-based explorations have for the most part upheld the traditional genus, while at the same time revealing two important things: that variability in morphology has led to the naming of more "species" than are supported by phylogenetic differences, and that species of Suillus are highly host-specific.

 •